How Much Compensation For Tripping On A Pavement?

 The first is called general damages which aims to cover any pain and suffering caused by your injuries.
 When valuing this head, reference can be made to the Judicial College Guidelines (JCG) along with a medical report.
 The JCG lists guideline compensation brackets for a range of injuries.

-The compensation table below includes amounts from the JCG.
-However, the first entry is not found in the JCG.
+The compensation table below includes amounts from the JC, except for the first entry.
 Also, please use the table as a guide only because compensation payouts in public liability claims can vary.

 Compensation Table